PrabalS12/DeepFake-LipSync-AI-using-Wav2Lip/README.md

 # About this Repository:
+<i>NOTE: For lipsynced video results, scroll below</i><br><br>

 <b>Objectives Achieved:</b>
-1. Successfully Lip Synced the desired video with Visual and Audio Quality.
+1. Visual and Audio Quality Lip Sync: The project successfully lip-syncs videos with improved visual and audio quality, ensuring that the lip movements accurately match the spoken words.
-2. Unlike the original Wav2Lip model that needs a face in all the video frames, the model developed can be applied without errors to any Video(with or without a face in video frames)
+2. Robustness for Any Video: Unlike the original Wav2Lip model, the developed AI can handle videos with or without a face in each frame, making it more versatile and error-free.
-3. The developed model can handle Longer Videos (Over 1 min long) which the original Wav2Lip model can't.
-4. Improved the inference model of the Wav2Lip.
+3. Support for Longer Videos: The model overcomes the limitations of the original Wav2Lip GAN model, now effectively lip-syncing longer videos exceeding 1 minute in duration.
+4. Enhanced Inference Model: The inference process has been optimized to speed up the runtime, making lip-syncing more efficient and user-friendly.

+<b> Metrics: </b>
+1. Average Mean Squared Error = 5.050382572478908
+2. Average Peak Signal to Noise Ratio = 40.32044758489997

 <br>
 <b>Challenges:</b><br><br>
 1. Wav2Lip with GAN doesn't provide good lipsync for longer videos, videos with any head movement, and high-resolution videos.<br>